You know what is incredibly frustrating? And terribly annoying?

 Email isn’t dead.

 It’s alive and kicking!
 It remains the #1 way to sell your products and services online. #Email remains the #1 way to sell your products and services online.
-Click To TweetAs a general rule, the more people you have on your list, the better.
-The more people who open those emails, the better.
-And the more people who click the links, the more sales you will make.
+Click To TweetAs a general rule, you don’t start to see the benefits until you have at least 1,000 subscribers on your list.
+That’s because statistically, an average of 1% of your subscribers will buy from you.
+Plus, you can expect to make an average of $1 for every person on your list, every month.
+So the more people you have on your list, the better.
+Obviously, the more people who open those emails, and click the links, the more sales you will make.
 So how do you get your email subscribers to open your email and click the links in your email?
 What’s your email marketing strategy?

 Email marketing tips: